 ENTRANT INFORMATION BOOK (Alphabetical Order)

-Water, shops close by, toilets will be open, fair bit
+Water, shops close by, toilets , fair bit of parking.

 Age 18 (on race day) to 99.
 Because if you're too old for Lego, you're too old for this.
 Younger age limit is about the risk profile we present to the insurance company.Aid Stations